Disco Dancer: Remakes

 It was remade in Tamil as Paadum Vaanampadi with Anand Babu, and in Telugu as Disco King with Nandamuri Balakrishna.
-Babbar Subhash & Nitin Kumar Gupta are producing a remake of a same name and is tentatively being written by V. Vijayendra Prasad.
+In 2023, there were news reports of Babbar Subhash and Nitin Kumar Gupta producing a remake of a same name and is tentatively being written by V. Vijayendra Prasad.

-Legacy
+Cultural impact and legacy

 Upon release, Disco Dancer was a phenomenon, both domestically and internationally.
 Prior to the film's release, Bollywood was dominated by "angry young man" Bombay underworld films, an action crime film genre pioneered by screenwriter duo Salim-Javed a decade earlier in the early 1970s.
 These films often explored socialist and "hero versus system" themes, often presented a poor hero's journey from rags-to-riches, and involved violent revenge plots against villains.
 Disco Dancer took the "angry young man" genre and subverted it: instead of having Jimmy fight the villains or get revenge through violence, he instead gets revenge and defeats the villains through disco dancing.
 This led to a wave of disco-themed Bollywood musicals in India, and it become a global phenomenon outside of India.
 It was a blockbuster in Asia and the former Soviet Union, and drew a large global cult following, from Japan where a Jimmy statue was built in Osaka, to the West where Disco Dancer became the defining example of a stereotypical "Bollywood" film.
 Retrospectively, the film has received a polarizing critical reception, with praise for its music and dance numbers but criticism towards its plot, with Anuvab Pal calling it an ironic comedy film.